 Hamilton Avenue Bioswale

 The Collier Enterprises South Wetland Preserve: Invasive exotic melaleuca trees and cattails once dominated this part of the Garden.
 When cleared, native plants reclaimed the land, purifying runoff water and creating habitat for wildlife, notably wading birds.
-Our Preserve offers a testament to the power of restoration.
+Following recent hurricanes, our researchers have calculated the millions of gallons of floodwater held in the Preserve and are investigating ways to make communities more resilient by maintaining open spaces within developed areas.

 Pre-Restoration